andrewharabor/pydeepnet/README.md

 model.evaluate(x_test, y_test)
 ```

 That being said, comparing my "library" to [TensorFlow](https://www.tensorflow.org/), which is made for large-scale deep learning applications, may be a bit unfair.
-PyNet's sluggish performance makes sense given that it is all in native Python (despite computations with [NumPy](https://numpy.org/)) and considering that everything was written from scratch aside from linear algebra computations, 95% accuracy is not terrible.
-With a more powerful machine and more hyperparameter/network architecture tuning, PyNet could likely achieve closer to 97% or even 98% accuracy.
+PyNet's sluggish performance makes sense given that it is all in native Python (despite computations with [NumPy](https://numpy.org/)) and considering that everything was written from scratch, 97% accuracy is not terrible.
+A machine more powerful than my laptop would allow for a more complex architecture and with some hyperparameter tuning, PyNet could likely achieve closer to 99% accuracy.

 ## Limitations